 Sexual exploitation

 Sexual exploitation is taking sexual advantage of another person for the benefit of oneself or a third party when consent is not present.
-It occurs when an individual takes non1consensual or abusive sexual advantage of another for one’s own advantage or benefit, or to benefit or advantage anyone other than the one being exploited.
+It occurs when an individual takes nonconsensual or abusive sexual advantage of another for one’s own advantage or benefit, or to benefit or advantage anyone other than the one being exploited.

 Examples of sexual exploitation include, but are not limited to: